sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 <tr><td><img src="images/poc-a-pile-of-cores/sigasistudio.png"/></td></tr>
 <tr><td>
   The screenshot of Sigasi Studio shows our basic 2-FF synchronizer called [`PoC.misc.sync.Bits`][sync_Bits].
-It encapsulates a 2-FF synchronizer and instantiates vendor specific variants, if suitable.
+It encapsulates a generic 2-FF synchronizer description and instantiates vendor specific variants, if applicable.
+Currently, PoC has improved implementations for Altera and Xilinx devices.
 </td></tr>
 </table>

 ### PoC's IP Cores and Packages
 PoC uses namespaces and sub-namespaces to categorize more than 120 VHDL modules.
-Despite VHDL doesn’t support sub-namespaces yet, PoC already uses sub-namespaces enforced by a strict naming schema.
-To give an overview on our wide range of IP cores, here is the current namespace tree of PoC:
+Despite VHDL doesn’t support sub-namespaces yet, PoC already uses sub-namespaces enforced by a strict naming scheme.
+To give an overview on our wide range of IP cores, here is the current namespace tree of PoC including a short description:

 * **arith** (Arithmetic modules / ALUs)
 * **bus** (Bus arbiters)